typedb/typedb/spec.md

 // yes:
 $x has name $y;
 $x has color $y;
-// TODO: are we happy with this?
+// STICKY: are we happy with this?
 -->

 * _Answers_.
 A cmap `m` that satisfies a pattern `P` is an **answer** to the pattern if: